html-next/smoke-and-mirrors/docs/occlusion.md

 content from rendering without forcing a reflow.
 This is not the same as `display:none`, which would cause a reflow.

+### Glimmer Update

+The information below is only true for pre 0.2.0-beta.1 and before, beginning in beta.2 we moved to nested components to be able to utilize `{{#each}}` semantics.
+This reduced the number of required views, as well as our ability to control the instantiation and rendering of those views.
+Both states below are now combined to simply `teardown`.

 #### View + Dom Caching

 View caching is accomplished by removing the view from the list of active views, preventing